Fresney-le-Puceux

 Fresney-le Puceux (/fr/) is a commune in the Calvados department in the Normandy region in northwestern France.

 Geography

 The commune is made up of the following collection of villages and hamlets, Le Pont de Fresney, La Planche à la Housse and Fresney-le-Puceux.

 The Commune with another 20 communes shares part of a 2,115 hectare, Natura 2000 conservation area, called the Vallée de l'Orne et ses affluents.

-The River Laize a tributary to the Orne flows through the commune. in addition there is a 2km stream called the Ruisseau du Val Distrait.
+The river Laize, a tributary to the Orne, flows through the commune. in addition there is a 2 km stream called the Ruisseau du Val Distrait.